rdkcentral/rdkservices/docs/api/AVOutputPlugin.md

 <a name="Description"></a>
 # Description

 The AVOutput plugin lets you control the picture properties.
-It provides flexibility to modify picture properties per picture mode, source and format to the application.The `AVOutput` API replaces `ControlSettings` plugin.
+It provides flexibility to modify picture properties per picture mode, source and format to the application.
+The `AVOutput` plugin replaces `ControlSettings` plugin.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].